wolwaz/RubykNotte/ROADMAP.md

 RubykNotte should become a lightweight local Markdown workspace for writers and planners, with:

 - Fast handling of very large Markdown documents.
-- As mistake tolerant as possible
+- As mistake tolerant as possible.
 - Strong heading navigation and folding.
 - Comfortable typography and writing-focused UI.
 - Raw, Styled Raw, and rendered views.
 - Flexible split layouts and companion documents.
 - Plain files, local storage, and no Electron dependency.

-Features should be added only when they improve writing, planning, editing, navigation, or organization without undermining responsiveness.
+Features should be added only when they improve writing, planning, editing, safety, navigation, or organization without undermining responsiveness.